Robert Smithson, Spiral Jetty

 The Division of Forestry, Fire, and State Lands within the State of Utah’s Department of Natural Resources oversees the lakebed where Spiral Jetty is located.

 As stewards of Spiral Jetty, Dia is committed to recording changes to the work over time through photographic documentation.
-Since 2012, a geospatial aerial photographer has documented Spiral Jetty twice a year, in May and October.
+Since 2012, a geospatial aerial photographer has documented Spiral Jetty once or twice annually in the Spring and/or Fall.

 Dia is proud to be the owner and steward of Robert Smithson’s Spiral Jetty.
 We rely on your help to preserve the artwork for all of us now and for future generations.